 Adversarial patches are pasted on the surface of 3D objects, such as human faces, cars, and clothes.
-These curved surfaces might destroy the effectiveness of the adversarial pattern, so it is necessary for attackers to model deformations.
-For the human face, Pautov et al. \cite{pautov2019adversarial} train a grid generator to simulate Non-linear transformation, and then they project the adversarial pattern on the grid.
-Komkov et al. \cite{komkov2021advhat} use STL (spatial transformation layer) to project the perturbation on a hat.
+These curved surfaces might destroy the effectiveness of the adversarial pattern, so attackers must model deformations.
+For the human face, Pautov et al. \cite{pautov2019adversarial} train a grid generator to simulate Non-linear transformation, then project the adversarial pattern on the grid.
+Komkov et al. \cite{komkov2021advhat} used STL (spatial transformation layer) to project the perturbation on a hat.
 STL includes two steps: off-plane bending and pitch rotation.
-In order to realize wearable adversarial examples, Wu et al. \cite{wu2020making} and Xu et al. \cite{xu2020adversarial} model non-rigid deformations by TPS \cite{inproceedings}. \cite{xu2020adversarial} shows that modeling the deformation can significantly improve ASR from 48\%-74\% against YOLOv2, and 34\%-61\% against Faster-RCNN \cite{ren2015faster}.
-Hu et al. \cite{hu2022adversarial} introduce the Toroidal Cropping (TC) technique, which can project points from a two-dimensional plane onto a torus by two folds.
+To realize wearable adversarial examples, Wu et al. \cite{wu2020making} and Xu et al. \cite{xu2020adversarial} modeled non-rigid deformations by TPS \cite{inproceedings}. \cite{xu2020adversarial} showed that the deformation modeling can significantly improve the ASR of 48\%-74\% against YOLOv2 and 34\%-61\% against Faster-RCNN \cite{ren2015faster}.
+Hu et al. \cite{hu2022adversarial} introduced the Toroidal Cropping (TC) technique, which can project points from a two-dimensional plane onto a torus by two folds.
 The best texture is searched by random cropping at the junction of the recurring patch plane.